jnyaanga/joynyaanga/content/post/2021-09-16-scanpy/index.markdown

 --------------------

 And there we have it!
 I've illustrated how `scanpy` can be used to handle single-cell RNA-seq data in python.
-For a more thorough walkthrough of the many functions available in `scanpy`, I would recommend checking out the well documented [Tutorials](https://scanpy.readthedocs.io/en/stable/tutorials.html) available.
-In my next post I will do this exact same analysis using the `Seurat` package in R.
+For a thorough walkthrough of the many functions available in `scanpy`, I would recommend checking out the well documented [Tutorials](https://scanpy.readthedocs.io/en/stable/tutorials.html) available.
+In my next post I will do this exact analysis using the `Seurat` package in R.

 Stay tuned!